BurakTemur/demo/README.md

 # My First GitHub Project
-This is my first GitHub project.s
+This is my first GitHub project